madjugglers/pattern-book/01_maj_pattern_book.md

  Recently  Chan Wilson, Jeff Adamus, and
 Melonhead have been recording the patterns we do at  Thursday and Sunday MAJ practices.
-It's an amazing collection, and for those who remember the code words, like  *1-5-1 Fois Graham* or *3-4 Twister*, it's enough to figure out what we really did.
+It's an amazing collection, and for those who remember the code words, like  *1-5-1 Foie Graham* or *4-5 Twister*, it's enough to figure out what we really did.
 But most of us forget the code words after a while, except for the frequently juggled ones, and this has been an impetus for this Version 3.0 update by Mike Newton.
 All along the editors have had